 The World's Toughest?
 You will have to judge for yourself...

-• Collector • Your name in the credits of an upcoming Game of Drones video, a swag bag of stickers and goodies, Make: Drones issue 37, and a personalized Game of Drones dog tag.Estimated delivery:Add $5 USD to ship outside the US
+• Collector • Your name in the credits of an upcoming Game of Drones video, a swag bag of stickers and goodies, Make: Drones issue 37, and a personalized Game of Drones dog tag.Estimated delivery:Ships anywhere in the world

 25 backers All gone!

-• EARLY BIRD Cadet • Your name in the credits of an upcoming Game of Drones video, PLUS an ORANGE ready-to-assemble Sumo Quad Airframe.Estimated delivery:Add $20 USD to ship outside the US
+• EARLY BIRD Cadet • Your name in the credits of an upcoming Game of Drones video, PLUS an ORANGE ready-to-assemble Sumo Quad Airframe.Estimated delivery:Ships anywhere in the world

-• Cadet • Your name in the credits of an upcoming Game of Drones video, PLUS an ORANGE ready-to-assemble Sumo Quad Airframe.Estimated delivery:Add $20 USD to ship outside the US
+• Cadet • Your name in the credits of an upcoming Game of Drones video, PLUS an ORANGE ready-to-assemble Sumo Quad Airframe.Estimated delivery:Ships anywhere in the world

-• Airman • Your name in the credits of an upcoming Game of Drones video, a swag bag of stickers and goodies, Make: Drones issue 37, and a personalized Game of Drones dog tag, PLUS an Orange ready-to-assemble Sumo Quad Airframe.Estimated delivery:Add $20 USD to ship outside the US
+• Airman • Your name in the credits of an upcoming Game of Drones video, a swag bag of stickers and goodies, Make: Drones issue 37, and a personalized Game of Drones dog tag, PLUS an Orange ready-to-assemble Sumo Quad Airframe.Estimated delivery:Ships anywhere in the world

 20 backers All gone!

-• Pilot • Your name in the credits of an upcoming Game of Drones video, a swag bag of stickers and goodies, Make: Drones issue 37, Maker Notebook, Game of Drones T-shirt and a personalized Game of Drones dog tag, PLUS a Ready-to-fly Sumo Quad built by the Game of Drones team (includes motors, ESC's, Flight Controller, Propellers.
-Does not include radio or battery)Estimated delivery:Ships within the US only
+Your name in the credits of an upcoming Game of Drones video, a swag bag of stickers and goodies, Make: Drones issue 37, Maker Notebook, Game of Drones T-shirt and a personalized Game of Drones dog tag, PLUS a Ready-to-fly Sumo Quad built by the Game of Drones team (includes motors, ESC's, Flight Controller, Propellers.
+Does not include radio or battery)Estimated delivery:Only ships to: United States

 6 backers Limited (4 left of 10)

 • Ace • Your name in the credits of an upcoming Game of Drones video, a swag bag of stickers and goodies, Make: Drones issue 37, Maker Notebook, Game of Drones T-shirt and a personalized dog tag, an RTF Sumo Quad built by the Game of Drones team (includes motors, ESC's, Flight Controller, Propellers.
-Does not include radio or battery), PLUS a full day of 1-on-1 flight training at the Game of Drones airfield in the SF Bay AreaEstimated delivery:Ships within the US only
+Does not include radio or battery), PLUS a full day of 1-on-1 flight training at the Game of Drones airfield in the SF Bay AreaEstimated delivery:Only ships to: United States

 1 backer Limited (2 left of 3)

 • WIng Commander • Your company name, product or service featured prominently in an upcoming Game of Drones video, a swag bag of stickers and goodies, Make: Drones issue 37, Maker Notebook, and a Game of Drones T-shirt and personalized dog tag, an RTF Sumo Quad built by the Game of Drones team (includes motors, ESC's, Flight Controller, Propellers.
-Does not include radio or battery), PLUS a full day of 1-on-1 flight training at the Game of Drones airfield in the SF Bay Area.Estimated delivery:Ships within the US only
+Does not include radio or battery), PLUS a full day of 1-on-1 flight training at the Game of Drones airfield in the SF Bay Area.Estimated delivery:Only ships to: United States

 - (32 days)